ibrahim-mestadi/pushes-Automating/README.md

 # pushes-Automating
-a bash Script to automating pushs with one command
+a bash Script to automat pushs with one command